 7. Individual transfer courses are not listed on your Bryn Mawr transcript.
 The transcript states only the institution you attended, the dates you attended, and the units awarded.

 8. Credit is only awarded for courses taken at accredited colleges and universities.
 After a student has matriculated at Bryn Mawr, credit is awarded only for courses taken at accredited four-year colleges that confer a bachelor’s degree (see below, Transfer Credit for Matriculated Students).

 9. Courses taken during the Fall and Spring academic terms as part of the exchange program with Haverford, Swarthmore, and the University of Pennsylvania are not considered transfer courses.
 Summer courses taken at Penn are considered transfer courses.
 (For more information regarding summer courses)

 10. One unit of credit at Bryn Mawr is equivalent to four credits (or four “semester hours”) at most schools on the semester system.
 One unit of credit at Bryn Mawr is also equivalent to six credits (or six “quarter hours”) at most schools on the quarter system.

 11. Bryn Mawr's residency requirement states that students must complete 24 units during semesters registered at Bryn Mawr, either during the regular academic year or during the College's summer sessions.

 Students entering Bryn Mawr may transfer up to four units of credit from college work done during high school, including courses taken at community colleges or two-year colleges.

 Courses must have been regular college classes taken with other college students.
-High School student only courses taught at a college or college courses taught at the high school do not qualify for transfer credit.
+College courses taught at the high school, and courses for high school students taught at the college or university do not qualify for transfer credit.